The tallest man-made structure in your state

 Wisconsin: US Bank Center, Milwaukee

-Over in the eastern end of downtown Milwaukee stands the US Bank Center at 601 feet (183m) tall.
-Around 66% of its modernist-style structure is made of glass with some 5,000 windows.
+Over in the eastern end of downtown Milwaukee stands the US Bank Center at 601 feet tall.
+Around two thirds of its modernist-style structure is made of glass, with some 5,000 windows.
 There are also skyways which connect to the Lewis Center and Juneau Square North.